ohministries/ohministries.github.io/pages/college/academics/department-of-business.md

 We promise our students an extraordinary preparation for responsible servant- leadership in business and service organization.

-COme and expereince our Business Department!
+Come and expereince our Business Department!

 *Dr. Satyanarayana Ramella, Department Chair*